eligible/knife-bastion/README.md

 # knife-bastion

-This plugins allows Knife to access Chef server over a secure SSH connection, without exposing Chef server port to your VPN network.
+This plugin allows Knife to access Chef server over a secure SSH connection, without exposing Chef server port to your VPN network.

 ## Installation